Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Pre-training Dynamics and Synthetic Benchmark Evaluation

-We evaluate the model on a held-out test set of synthetic events generated using the same PSDR engine but with unseen source parameters and geometries.
+We evaluate Sensoformer on a held-out test set of synthetic events generated using the PSDR engine but featuring unseen source parameters and geometries.

 Figure \ref{fig:pretrain_results} illustrates the training dynamics and regression performance on the synthetic domain.
-The learning curve (Figure \ref{fig:pretrain_results}a) shows smooth convergence without overfitting, indicating that the model successfully captures the complex mapping from waveforms to source parameters under the physics-structured randomization.
+The learning curve (Figure \ref{fig:pretrain_results}a) shows smooth convergence without overfitting.
 The parity plots (Figure \ref{fig:pretrain_results}b) reveal near-perfect linearity for both Moment Magnitude ($M_w$) and Moment Tensor components ($M_{ij}$).
-The Mean Absolute Error (MAE) for magnitude is extremely low (0.066), confirming that the scalar tower correctly encodes geometric spreading.
+The Mean Absolute Error (MAE) for magnitude is extremely low (0.066), confirming that the continuous spatial encoding correctly disentangles geometric spreading from source energy.

-Figure \ref{fig:pretrain_kagan} presents the error distribution of the focal mechanism solutions.
+Figure \ref{fig:pretrain_kagan} presents the error distribution of the physical predictions.
 The model achieves a mean Kagan angle of $6.6^\circ$ and a median of $5.0^\circ$.
-This implies that in a controlled physical environment (where wave propagation is fully described by the velocity models provided), SourceNet can recover the source mechanism with near-perfect precision.
-The gap between this synthetic performance ($6.6^\circ$) and the real-world performance ($23.9^\circ$) quantifies the residual "Reality Gap" caused by unmodeled factors such as complex site effects and unknown 3D velocity heterogeneities.
+This implies that in a controlled physical environment, Sensoformer can recover the complex spatial mechanism with high fidelity.
+The performance gap between this synthetic domain ($6.6^\circ$) and the real-world domain ($23.9^\circ$, Main Text) accurately quantifies the residual ``Reality Gap'' caused by extreme, unmodeled 3D heterogeneities.

-Figure \ref{fig:pretrain_beachballs} provides a visual comparison of the predicted vs. ground truth focal mechanisms ("beachballs") for held-out events.
-The visual agreement is consistent across various faulting types (strike-slip, normal, reverse), confirming that the model does not suffer from mode collapse.
+Figure \ref{fig:pretrain_beachballs} provides a visual comparison of the predicted vs. ground truth spatial mechanisms (commonly visualized as "beachballs" in geophysics) for held-out events.
+The visual agreement is consistent across various physical faulting types, confirming that the network successfully avoids mode collapse.